GovTechSG/techpass-user-docs/docs/support/account.md

 3. How often should I verify my security info?

  As security information is vital, you need to make sure it is always up-to-date.
-To make it easy for you, you will receive a reminder for every 180 days to review your security info and update it as needed.
+You will receive a reminder every 180 days to review your security info and update it as needed.
 To manage your security info any time, go to https://myaccount.microsoft.com/.

 <!--